 Stay at Namib Guesthouse for 2 nights

 Today you will self-drive to Swakopmund, the adventure capital of Namibia where you will spend the next two nights at the Namib Guesthouse.
-During your time in Swakopmund, you could enjoy a range of exciting activities, we recommend you go kayaking with seals in Walvis Bay, head over the dunes in a 4x4 Sandwich Harbour tour and go on a quad biking adventure.
+During your time in Swakopmund, you could enjoy a range of exciting activities, such as a living desert tour, a scenic Skeleton Coast flight, and even camel rides or quad bike excursions over the dunes.

 Stay at Doro Nawas Camp for 2 nights